Forget putting off finding your six-pack for another day. Here’s a list of things you can do to start torching body fat right now.

 16. Extend your sets.
 Burning more calories by lifting weights means squeezing in more work in roughly the same amount of time.
 This is where techniques such as drop sets and rest-pause come into play.
 Say you’re doing a set of six reps to failure on a given exercise.
 After the sixth rep, either decrease the weight and immediately rep out to failure again (drop set), or rest 15-20 seconds and perform a few more reps with the same weight (rest-pause).
 Extending sets in these manners burns more calories and fat.
 To avoid overtraining, which can actually limit fat loss, use such techniques on only the last set of each exercise.

 21. Have a salad before dinner.
 The key to reducing fat intake at dinner is making sure you don’t eat too much.
-In a clinical study at Pennsylvania State University (University Park), having a salad as an appetizer was shown to lead to eating 12% less at the main course, since lettuce and other healthy salad ingredients (including nuts, garbanzo beans, and vegetables) help you feel fuller.
+In a clinical study at Pennsylvania State University, US, having a salad as an appetiser was shown to lead to eating 12% less at the main course, since lettuce and other healthy salad ingredients (including nuts, beans and vegetables) help you feel fuller.
 But avoid unhealthy salad additives, such as fatty dressings and crumbled blue cheese, which sabotage your efforts.

 24. Have a glass of fat-free milk.
 Dairy products fight fat because of their calcium content, so when deciding what to drink with your dinner, a glass of milk is a great choice.
 (The fact that it contains protein doesn’t hurt, either.)
-We suggest fat-free because, well, there’s no fat in it.
-But we’ll give 1% a pass, too.
+We suggest low-fat because, well, there’s less fat in it.

 25. Eat fruit for dessert.
 Don’t spoil a perfectly healthy meal with a sugar- and fat-laden dessert.
 Got a sweet tooth?
-Eat a piece of fruit after dinner, such as an apple or pear (we assume a grapefruit after dinner doesn’t sound appetizing).
-Fruit is generally low in calories, high in fiber, and loaded with antioxidants such as vitamin C – all allies in your fat-burning efforts.
+Eat a piece of fruit after dinner, such as an apple or pear (we assume a grapefruit after dinner doesn’t sound appetising).
+Fruit is generally low in calories, high in fibre and loaded with antioxidants such as vitamin C – all allies in your fat-burning efforts.